 An espresso shot forms the base of an espresso and has hot water added in equal proportions or more.
 Some consider it to be a diluted espresso.

-The espresso shot is usually first poured and then the water is added.
-The flavor is softer, smother and reduced body.
+The espresso shot is usually first poured, and then the water is added.
+The flavor is softer, smoother and has a reduced, thinner body.